Your quick guide to Sikh Weddings

 Anand Karaj: The Blissful Union

-The heart of a Sikh Wedding lies in the Anand Karaj ceremony, which translates to "Blissful Union."
+The heart of a Sikh or Punjabi Wedding lies in the Anand Karaj ceremony, which translates to "Blissful Union."
 This ceremony takes place in the Gurudwara, the sacred place of worship for Sikhs.
 The bride and groom, dressed in their resplendent attire, encircle the Guru Granth Sahib, the holy scripture of Sikhism, four times.
 Each circumambulation represents a commitment to one of the four virtues: Truth, Compassion, Contentment, and Humility.

 The Anand Karaj is a profound and deeply spiritual ceremony.
 It is not just a union of two individuals but also a union of two souls in the presence of the divine.
 As the sacred hymns are recited, the couple's love and commitment are reinforced, and the entire congregation is filled with a sense of reverence and joy.